mlz-ictrl/nicos/doc/source/protocols/daemon.rst

    `livedata` buffer is a list of `plotcount` (in the associated `datadesc`) datasets.

-   The last datablobs will be processed as `livelabels`.
+   The last data blobs will be processed as `livelabels`.
 The maximum amount of ``livelabels`` is the length of the ``labels`` in the ``datadescs`` entry.
 These buffers will be used only in case that the `labels` have a `define` of 'array'.
 In this case the `index` entry of the `labels` entry